ddennis/Typescript-browserify-npm/README.md

 ## WHAT YOU NEED, Do you know I got it? - all im askin' is for a little definition file ♫ ♬ ♫
-In order to make the Typescript compiler happy and get it to party with you, you need to tell it who and what you have invited to the party. if you just invite of you friends or import a module it will get upset and complain.
+In order to make the Typescript compiler happy and get it to party with you, you need to tell it who and what you have invited to the party. if you just invite some of your friends or import a module it will get upset and complain.

-    import * as partyPeople from 'partyPeople'
+    import * as partyPeople from 'party-people'
+	or
     import * as _ from 'underscore';